kaileywaal/watch-party/README.md

 It performs analysis on the weather data retrieved to answer a simple question: out of all possible hours that it _could_ be sunny (AKA when it is not night time), what percentage of the time is it ACTUALLY sunny?

-On the web, users can select two locations to compare.
+On the web app, users can select two locations to compare.
 They will see historical data for both, with the "winner" for that particular day highlighted in green.
+(Hence "Weather **Wars**."
+This is serious stuff, people!!).

 ## Application Features